 Our household bleeds maroon.
-Daddy Russ and I are proud Fightin’ Texas Aggies and we join Aggies all over the world in remembrance today.
-It’s hard to explain to non-Aggies the profound impact this day had on A&M. We have a common saying, ”From the outside looking in, you can’t understand it.
+Daddy Russ and I are proud Fightin’ Texas Aggies and we join Aggies all over the world in remembrance today of The Aggie Bonfire Tragedy.
+It’s hard to explain to non-Aggies the profound impact this day had on A&M. We have a common saying, “From the outside looking in, you can’t understand it.
 And from the inside looking out, you can’t explain it.”
 To understand the depth of this tragedy I’d have to explain the Aggie Spirit and even me with all my words can’t seem to get it out.

 The number TWELVE – it’s a hallowed number at A&M. We were members of the Big 12 Conference.
 A&M is the home of the 12th Man.
 And finally…12 years ago today we lost 12 members of our Aggie family in the Bonfire collapse.